PROMOTING EDUCATION & AWARENESS OF LONG-TERM GRIEF COMPLICATIONS

 The following are terms that have been used both historically and contemporarily to describe grief symptomologies that are protracted and complicated:

 -COMPLICATED BEREAVEMENT DISORDER

 -COMPLICATED GRIEF DISORDER

 -PROLONGED GRIEF DISORDER

-Although these terms may be used to denote a syndrome with similar (if not in some respects almost identical) features both 'Complicated Grief' (CG) and 'Persistent Complex Bereavement Disorder' should be treated as separate and distinct constructs, whose signs and symptoms cover a broader spectrum of grief-related phenomena than any of the former criteria sets and/or diagnostic sets (Julie Kaplow et al 2014).
+Although these terms may be used to denote a syndrome with similar (if not in some respects almost identical) features both 'Complicated Grief' (CG), 'Persistent Complex Bereavement Disorder' (PCBD) and 'Prolonged Grief Disorder' (PGD) should be treated as separate and distinct constructs, whose signs and symptoms cover a broader spectrum of grief-related phenomena than any of the former criteria sets and/or diagnostic sets (Julie Kaplow et al 2014).

 'Acute', 'Normal' or 'Uncomplicated' grief can be regarded as the ordinary, healthy, appropriate reaction to a loss of a loved one.
 Some of the manifestations of normal grief are shock, denial, numbness, sadness, anger, mourning and eventual recovery (Craig White 2013 pp.2-3).
 It features a complex range of physical, emotional, social and behavioural symptoms that may vary significantly between individuals affected by it (Linda Schupp 2007 pp.10-11).